RhetTbull/s3dict/README.md

 What is S3Dict?
 -----------------

-Implements a persistent python dictionary class (inherited from collections.UserDict) that serializes its state as a json file in Amazon AWS S3 buckets.
+Implements a persistent python dictionary class (inherited from collections.UserDict) that serializes its state as a json file in an Amazon AWS S3 bucket.
 I built this as an experiment for saving state in a script run inside a Docker container.
+This works well for simple persistence if all you need is to save some key/value pairs.

-S3Dict should be a drop-in replacement for a standard python dict
+S3Dict should be a drop-in replacement for a standard python dict.

-If you think you need this module, you should probably look at [redis](https://redis.io) or something else.
+If you think you need this module, you probably need something else.
 S3Dict is simple and easy to use though if all you need is a persitent dictionary.
-With lazy saving (autosave=False), it's also very fast.
+With lazy saving (autosave=False), it's also reasonably fast.

 Installation instructions
 -------------------------